brainy-minds/Jterator/README.md

 [![Build Status](https://travis-ci.org/ewiger/Jterator.svg?branch=master)](https://travis-ci.org/ewiger/Jterator)

-A minimalistic pipeline engine with motivation to be flexible, but uncomplicated enough, so that no GUI is required to work with it.
+A minimalistic pipeline engine for scientific computing.
+It is designed to be flexible, but uncomplicated enough, so that no GUI is required to work with it.

 * use simple format like JSON for basic parametrization whenever possible ** don't be afraid to keep your input settings on the disk